Armin-Rosic/vecterrapen.js/examples/centroidFractal.md

     inside the tringle defined by points 'p1', 'p2', and 'p3'.
     So, we will find the centroid/center of this outermost triangle, and then use this new point as well as adjacent points around the triangle to construct 6 inscribed triangles.
-    We then recurively do this for all inscribed tringles, untill we draw line segments smaller than a specified size (15 pixels in our case).
+    We then recurively do this for all inscribed tringles, until we draw line segments smaller than a specified size (15 pixels in our case).
     */